-This post was written by Jeff Fang of Financial Pupil.
+ETFs That Short the Market was written by Jeff Fang of Financial Pupil.
+Jeff is a Harvard 2025 student who is passionate about learning, living, and sharing all things personal finance-related.
+He has experience working in the financial industry and enjoys the pursuit of financial freedom.
 Please note that contributing opinions and claims are that of the author.
-They are not always in strict alignment with our own opinions. – Joe
+They are not always in strict alignment with our own opinions.

 ETFs That Short the Market are funds that benefit from the stock market dropping.
 Otherwise known as inverse or bearish ETFs, these funds rise in value during a bear market and fall during a bull market.

-How most inverse ETFs work is through futures contracts.
-Let’s say you have a financial instrument (like a stock) which you think will go down a lot.
-A futures contract lets you set a price to buy/sell the stock at a future date.
+Most inverse Exchange Traded Funds (ETFs) through futures contracts.
+Let's say you have a financial instrument (like a stock) that you think will go down a lot.
+A futures contract lets you set a price to buy or sell the stock at a future date.

 Assuming you think the stock will drop, you can set a price to sell the stock at a future date.
-If you’re right and the stock does drop, you’d be able to buy the stock at the lower price and sell it for the predetermined higher price, earning you a tidy profit.
+If the stock does fall, you'd be able to buy the stock at the lower price and sell it for the predetermined higher price, earning you a tidy profit.

 Why Inverse ETFs

 So, why inverse ETFs in the first place?

 Inverse funds provide investors with a diversified way to short the stock market.
 In comparing ETFs with single stocks, ETFs have a major advantage in that they are not highly concentrated.
 Inverse ETFs hold the same advantages.

 If you make a bet that's wrong on an individual stock, you'll lose a whole bunch of your investment.
 However, if you have an ETF that holds hundreds of stocks, one wrong pick won't affect it too much.